by Richard R. Cook, Jr.

 Note: TMAU is not the only condition that causes chronic odor.
-Others include, but not limited to, diabetes, liver disease, and foot and groin fungal infections.
+Others include, but are not limited to, diabetes, liver disease, and foot and groin fungal infections.
 If you’re suffering from a groin fungal infection, click here for possible treatment.

 If you believe there is anything on this page and page 2 that is inaccurate, please place your message in the comments box at the bottom of the page.
 Please be as specific as you can.

 Note: As an Amazon Associate I earn from qualifying purchases.
-I receive a commission on every item that qualifies.
 Most Amazon links on this website are affiliate links.
 Clicking on any product image or link on this page will send you directly to that website, whether it is Amazon.com or any other site.
 Any personal information–passwords, bank info, etc.–is not saved on this website.
 Once you are taken to another site, you are no longer on this site.
 Also not collected are the purchaser’s name and the item that was purchased.
 The only information that is collected by this site is, how many Amazon.com items were purchased, when, and the price of those items.